U+26D5 ALTERNATE ONE-WAY LEFT WAY TRAFFIC

 The Wikipedia has the following information about this codepoint:

-Many of the countries that adopted LHT were formerly part of the British Empire, although some, such as Indonesia, Japan, Mozambique, Nepal, Suriname, Sweden (RHT since 1967), Thailand, and the city Macau were not.
-Similarly, many of the countries that were a part of the French colonial empire adopted RHT.
+While many of the countries using LHT were part of the British Empire, others such as Indonesia, Japan, Nepal, Bhutan, Macao, Thailand, Mozambique, Suriname, Sweden and Iceland (which use RHT since September 1967 and late May 1968 respectively) were not.
+Most of the countries that were part of the French colonial empire adopted RHT.

-In LHT, traffic keeps left and cars usually have the steering wheel on the right (RHD – right hand drive).
-Roundabouts circulate clockwise.
-RHT is the opposite of this: traffic keeps right, the driver usually sits on the left side of the car (LHD – left hand drive), and roundabouts circulate counter-clockwise.
+In LHT, traffic keeps left and cars usually have the steering wheel on the right (RHD: right-hand drive) and roundabouts circulate clockwise.
+RHT is the opposite: traffic keeps right, the driver usually sits on the left side of the car (LHD: left-hand drive), and roundabouts circulate anticlockwise.

-In most countries, rail traffic follows the handedness of the roads, although many of the countries that switched road traffic from LHT to RHT did not switch their trains.
-Boat traffic on rivers is effectively RHT.
-Boats are traditionally piloted from the starboard side to facilitate priority to the right.
+In most countries, rail traffic follows the handedness of the roads; but many of the countries that switched road traffic from LHT to RHT did not switch their trains.
+Boat traffic on bodies of water is RHT, regardless of location.
+Boats are traditionally piloted from the starboard side (and not the port side like RHT road traffic vehicles) to facilitate priority to the right.

 Representations